Vehrik/FarOut/Characters/0-Introduction.md

 You've probably heard of games like Dungeons and Dragons that was so lovingly crafted by Wizards of the Coast if you've found FarOut.
-Dungeons and Dragons is what is says on the tin, it's a TTRPG that gives you all the bells and dragon scales you need to play as Character in a rule defined by medieval fantasy.
+Dungeons and Dragons is what is says on the tin, it's a TTRPG that gives you all the bells and dragon scales you need to play as Character in a world defined by (predominantly) Western medieval fantasy.

 COOL, SO WHAT'S ALL THIS THEN?
 ------------------------------